Lee-matod/dev/docs/commands.md

 > A class that simulates [discord.ext.commands.Command](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Command).
 >
 > This class is used to keep track of which functions should be commands, and it shouldn't get called manually.
-> Instead, consider using :meth:`root.command` to instantiate this class.
+> Instead, consider using [root.command](https://github.com/Lee-matod/dev/blob/main/docs/commands.md#staticmethod-commandnamemissing-kwargs) to instantiate this class.
 >> ### to_instance(command_mapping, /)
 >> Converts this class to an instance of its respective simulation.
 >>> #### Parameters